 Under the shared services agreements, we, on the one hand, and Hillenbrand, on the other hand, will agree to provide certain services to each other following the separation for an initial term of two years, with automatic two-year extensions if commercially viable alternatives for the services are not available, except as noted below.
 After the initial two-year term, either party may terminate an agreement by notice to the other party, and the recipient of the services must terminate if commercially viable alternatives for the services are available.
 For purposes of the foregoing, the determination of whether commercially viable alternatives are available is in the discretion of the recipient of the services.
 These services include aviation services related to the airfield that Hillenbrand will own and operate and certain aircraft that Hillenbrand and we will jointly own and operate following the separation, as well as certain ground transportation and fleet maintenance services.
 In addition, due to the interrelated nature of certain facilities that will be owned by Hillenbrand and us, we will enter into agreements requiring us and Hillenbrand to maintain our respective parts of such facilities, including, for example, maintaining fire protection systems for the facilities.
 In general, the recipient of services will be billed for the services at the fair value of the services, except that we will be billed at cost for aviation services provided to us by Hillenbrand, and we and Hillenbrand will be independently responsible for our respective obligations to maintain our portions of the interrelated facilities.
 Hillenbrand will continue to provide aviation services related to the airfield to us for as long as we continue to own an interest in certain aircraft.
 Ground transportation services could continue as long as Hillenbrand and we continue to jointly own corporate conference facilities used by both companies.
-Obligations under the agreements relating to the maintenance of interrelated facilities are segregated reporting and other public company staffing needs, legal services, including labor and employment and litigation support, human resources services, medical services and certain information technology services.
+Obligations under the agreements relating to the maintenance of interrelated facilities are segregated

+Under the transitional services agreements, Hillenbrand will provide certain services to us for a specified period following the separation.
+The services to be provided may include services regarding certain financial reporting and other public company staffing needs, legal services, including labor and employment and litigation support, human resources services, medical services and certain information technology services.
 We will generally be billed at cost for these services, including information technology services provided through a third party under a contract to which Hillenbrand is a party.
 The transitional services agreements will generally provide that the services will continue for a period of up to two years following the separation, subject to earlier termination by the recipient of the services and to extension if the parties agree.